Future of Automation Testing: 9 Important Aspects that Expects Change in Future

 In the future, more companies are expected to adapt in-sprint test automation and move towards a product with high automation coverage.

-The new method of testing that is gaining traction rapidly is Crowdsourced testing where only a team may not be required to have all the tools and skills for testing but the testing will be distributed according to the skills and tools that a tester already has.
+The new method of testing that is gaining traction rapidly is Crowdsourced testing, where only a team may not be required to have all the tools and skills for testing, but the testing will be distributed according to the skills and tools that a tester already has.

-This type of testing ensures testing that is faster and scalable because of the possibility of getting different types of testers at short notice.
+This type of testing ensures that testing is faster and scalable because of the possibility of getting different types of testers at short notice.

-Testsigma is launching a fully integrated crowdsourced test automation platform to fine-tune the product to the best of standards.
+Testsigma is launching a fully integrated crowdsourced test automation platform to fine-tune the product to the best standards.
 Learn more about the crowdsourced platform here.